SC Upstate’s First Comprehensive Language Service

 Dr. González started AccuLingua in 2002, in response to the need for interpreters and translators in the healthcare system.
 As an experienced educator, he created a training curriculum which eventually became the nationally approved, as federal healthcare authorities began to establish industry standards.
 He soon started training legal interpreters as well, developing the only curriculum currently approved by the SC chief justice.

-Since 2002, AccuLingua has grown into a multi-state operation, serving clients in SC, NC, and GA, and providing trainings and seminars in other locations by request.
-With more than 500 trained interpreters and translators working in 300+ languages and a wide range of training courses, AccuLingua provides comprehensive language services.
+Since 2002, AccuLingua has grown into a multi-state operation, serving clients in SC, NC, and GA, and providing courses and seminars in other locations by request.
+With more than 500 trained interpreters and translators working in 300+ languages and a wide range of courses, AccuLingua provides comprehensive language services.
 AccuLingua contractors are ATA (American Translation Association) certified, and AccuLingua courses prepare legal and medical interpreters for their national certification test.

 Our core values of courtesy, compassion, consideration, and competence drive everything we do.
 We are dedicated to excellence and committed to service.